Abzokhattab/2d-Rescue-game-/README.md

 Intro :

-this project consist of 10x10 grid . each cell contains either a citizen , bulding or rescue units . the game consists of a number of cycles .at some point or cycle , a disaster hit a random cell where the user try to rescue this cell by sending to it the right rescue unit . the goal of the game is over when all the planned disaster are either handeled or the user failed to handle it .
+this project consist of 10x10 grid . each cell contains either a citizen , bulding or rescue units . the game consists of a number of cycles .at some point or cycle , a disaster hit a random cell where the user try to rescue this cell by sending the right rescue unit . the goal of the game is over when all the planned disaster are either handeled or the user failed to handle it .

 Simulation Game Rules :